 There are many different ways to sharpen the edge of anything.
 Brute force is one way.
 Another way is to learn from those who have gone before – those with experience.
 There is power in imparting wisdom to others.

 The way a mentor shows up can sometimes have more of an impact than the words they speak.
 A successful mentor assumes a posture that can be described as:

 While every relationship will be unique, the common thread of EDGE relationships is that both people come to the table open and ready to learn from each other.
 This is the spirit that drives the transformational nature of EDGE groups.

 One on Ones

 Regular interaction between the mentor and each mentee in a one-on-one setting is what makes the EDGE experience.
-Texting, calling or meeting for coffee, lunch or dinner should all be happening regularly.
-This creates the opportunity for discussion during group calls and allows the mentee to dive deeper into specific areas or seek counsel where needed.
+Texting, calling, or meeting for coffee, lunch, or dinner should all happen regularly.
+This creates more comfortable discussion during group calls and allows the mentee to dive deeper into specific areas or seek counsel where needed.

-Each group should have one face-to-face meeting within the first six months of being a group.
-If possible, the mentor hosting the group at their house is preferred.
-If you have mentees who are not local, coordinating a chance for them to video conference into the event is an important consideration.
+Each group should have one face-to-face meeting within the first six months of group placement.
+One option is hosting your mentees at your home.
+If you have mentees who are not local, plan to have them video conference into the meeting.

-We ask the you open and close each time you’re together with prayer.
+We ask that you open and close with prayer each time you’re together.
 Whether led by the mentor or a mentee, this time to focus hearts and minds on Christ is foundational to the EDGE experience.

-Each call should have some time hearing from each member, mentor and mentee alike, sharing what’s going on in their world.
-Using some mnemonic device like those below can make this process quick and enjoyable for each attendee:
+Each call should include some time hearing from each member, mentor and mentee alike, and sharing what’s going on in their world.
+Using some mnemonic device like these below can make this process quick and enjoyable for each attendee: